The Complicated History of Fortune Cookies

 For most of its history, Wonton Food's fortunes themselves were written by Donald Lau.
 "I was chosen because my English was the best of the group, not because I'm a poet," Lau told The New Yorker in 2005.
 "I'd be on the subway and look up at the signs and think, 'Hey, that would make a great fortune.' … I'd keep a small notebook and jot down whatever came to me."
 Lau told Time magazine that his fortunes had been inspired by everything from popular advice on happiness to the presidential election.

-Despite their popularity across Western countries, one place you still won’t find fortune cookies is in China.
+Despite their popularity across Western countries, fortune cookies aren't something you'll find in China.
 During a 2008 TED talk, Lee showed a video of a time she brought fortune cookies with her on a trip to China.

 Locals were mystified by the fortune cookies, especially when they bit into them and found a piece of paper inside.
-When BuzzFeed also had people in Beijing try so-called “Chinese” fortune cookies, most of them said they tasted like egg rolls.
-Clearly, there’s a lot that’s lost in translation when it comes to fortune cookies!
+And when BuzzFeed had people in Beijing try so-called "Chinese" fortune cookies, most of them said they tasted like egg rolls.
+But in the U.S., at least, their popularity doesn't seem to be going away anytime soon.